mi-lee/stat545-data-analysis-r/HW11/README.md

 	+ What is the best way to use a variable such as `input$x_var` and use it within the context of ggplot, such as `ggplot(aes(x=input$x_var, y=input$y_var))`?
 This will return a message like `input cannot be found`.
 	+ I tried all sorts of tricks such as `as.character`, `eval(parse(text = var))`, etc...

 * A more general question related to the above problem: When creating custom functions and a desired input is the column name (e.g. variable), how can you convert that string into calling the data?
-For example
+For example something very simple such as

 ```
-fun <- function(x, var) {
+fun <- function(data, var) {
-	x$var
+	data$var
 }

-NULL
 ```

 This returns `NULL`.
 I saw that Hadley Wickham's functions will use `.variables` and `.variables <- as.quoted(.variables)`, but I can't seem to get it to work...
 I would *very* much appreciate some guidance!